 When Andy was diagnosed with idiopathic pulmonary fibrosis, he felt like his life was over.
 This rare condition causes scarring inside the lungs, preventing oxygen from reaching the blood.
 Andy experienced headaches, mobility impairment and was forced to give up the hobbies he loved, like his riding his motorcycle.
-He was on oxygen and his Penn pulmonologist, Dr. Vivek Ahya, explained that a lung transplant would be the next step for Andy.
+He was on oxygen and his Penn pulmonologist, Vivek Ahya, MD, explained that a lung transplant would be the next step for Andy.

-Soon after leaving the hospital he bought a bicycle and slowly began riding on the trails around his home.
+Soon after leaving the hospital, he bought a bicycle and slowly began riding on the trails around his home.
 Every day he felt himself getting stronger: less than a year after his transplant surgery, Andy completed a Home to HUP ride, bicycling nearly 39 miles from his home to the Hospital of the University of Pennsylvania.